The Asset Management Review: India

 Both regulations specify minimum standards of net worth, qualifications and experience for, and rights and responsibilities of, sponsors, the manager and the trustee, and also the rights and responsibilities of the trust's valuers and auditors.
 Additionally, the INVIT Regulations require a project manager to be appointed, and also codify the responsibilities of such project managers who will undertake operations and management of the INVIT assets.

-Further, not less than 50 per cent of the board of the managers of REITs or INVITs are required to be independent and cannot be on the governing board or manager of any other REIT or INVIT, as applicable.
+Further, not less than 50 per cent of the board of the managers of REITs or INVITs are required to be independent and cannot be on the governing board of the manager of any other REIT or INVIT, as applicable.

 The rights of unitholders have been codified in the regulations, including stipulating high standards of affirmative voting.

 A CIS includes any scheme or arrangement under which investor contributions are pooled with a view to earning profits and in which the assets are managed on behalf of the investors.
-The CIS Regulations were notified in order to curb the growth of a number of unregulated private schemes in the 1990s.15 It is noteworthy that the CIS regime has not proven popular due to the connected restrictions; from 1999 to date, there has only been one registration.16
+The CIS Regulations were notified in order to curb the growth of a number of unregulated private schemes in the 1990s.17 The CIS regime has not proven popular owing to the connected restrictions; from 1999 to date, there has only been one registration.18

 v Portfolio managers

-The PMS Regulations, amongst others, prescribe qualification, experience and capital adequacy conditions for registration as a portfolio manager.
+The PMS Regulations, among other things, prescribe qualification, experience and capital adequacy conditions for registration as a portfolio manager.
 The PMS Regulations require that the minimum investment amount for an investor be 5 million rupees and that certain prescribed provisions be incorporated in the contract with the clients.
+The regulations also place an obligation on the portfolio manager to seek prior approval from the board in cases of change in control.

 The discretionary portfolio managers are permitted to invest funds of their clients in the securities listed or traded on a recognised stock exchange, money market instruments, units of mutual funds and other securities prescribed by SEBI.
 The portfolio manager offering non-discretionary or advisory services are permitted to invest or provide advice for investment for up to 25 per cent of the assets under management of such clients in unlisted securities, in addition to the securities permitted for discretionary portfolio management.